WM-PO/WMPO/README.md

 Use `bash examples/mimicgen/{Task Name}/evaluate.sh` to evaluate the pre-trained models.
 Follow the default training settings to ensure reproducibility.

-You can also adjust `TARGET_MODEL_PATH` to evaluate ohter checkpoints.
+You can also adjust `TARGET_MODEL_PATH` to evaluate other checkpoints.
 Make sure to include the (un)normalization keys in `data_files/statistics` in the checkpoints.

 ### Result - WMPO outperforms DPO and GRPO